-Different units will apply to different types of property; a font size will need a 'length' measurement of some sort, while the 'color' property will need a very different type of unit.
-For this reason the units described here are divided into 'length' units and 'non-length' units.
+Different units will apply to different types of property; a font size will need a measurement unit of some sort (here known as a 'length' value), while the 'color' property (for example) will need a very different type of unit.
+For this reason the units described here are divided into 'length' values and 'non-length' values.

 Don’t be too concerned about understanding everything here when you first read it.
 You will be referring to this chapter as you progress through the course and it will make more sense as you learn more.

 There's no escaping it; sooner or later you'll need to refer to more comprehensive sources as you look for different properties and their values.
 The 'CSS Values' website is a great resource for all things to do with CSS values.
 And, as with most things web design, W3Schools is also a great reference.

 You want your work to look good on any device, big or small.
 To this end you should use units that scale to suit the size of the browser window, or 'viewport'.
 The 'responsive' in the heading above refers to responsive web design, which ensures a good user experience, whatever the device.

 Use 'relative' units for responsive web design.
 You may sometimes be unsure of which unit to use – don't be afraid to experiment.

 - A percentage.
 Of something.
 In the case of a font, it will be a percentage of the browser font size.
 For the width of an element it will be a percentage of the width of its container.

 - A unit that is related to the font size